How to Organize Papers

 After all your papers have been sorted, look through each pile of papers in the categories.
 Remove items that can be tossed, shredded or archived (those items pertaining to different tax year).

 Look at each remaining category.
-If there are under 5 papers remaining in the category and the category won’t grow to more than 5 papers, considering changing the category to a more broad category so another category can be combined with it.
+If there are under 5 papers remaining in the category and the category won’t grow to more than 5 papers, considering revising the category to a more broad category so another category can be combined with it.
 Keep in mind that if it is less than 5 papers, the file folder will take up more space than the papers inside of it.

 Follow these rules for naming: